flyingLowSounds/VCV-Rack-v2-Testing-Plugins/README.md

 Here are the macOS builds for some plugins compatible with the new version (v2) of VCV Rack CE.
 These have all been built against VCV Rack Community Edition 2.git.b04e4117

+## How

+Download the .vcvplugin file you want to try out.
+Drop it into the /Documents/Rack2/plugins folder and then open VCV Rack CE v2.
+You should see the modules in your modules browser.

 ## Befaco
 This is [hemmer's](https://github.com/hemmer) [dev branch](https://github.com/hemmer/Befaco) of the Befaco plugin including some cool new additions (like Morphader!).
 I had to remove Muxlicer and Mex for now, as they were generating errors when trying to build for v2.